Liverpool station group

-The Liverpool station group is a station group of four railway stations in Liverpool City Centre, England consisting of Lime Street, Central, James Street and Moorfields.
+The Liverpool station group is a station group of four railway stations in Liverpool City Centre, England consisting of James Street, Lime Street Low Level, Central and Moorfields.
 The station group is printed on national rail tickets as Liverpool Stns and does not include the station of Liverpool South Parkway, which is located south of the city centre in Garston near Liverpool John Lennon Airport.